AlisonCG1/data_visualization/README.md

 EDA is a crucial step in the data analysis process.
 Visualization tools allow data scientists to explore data interactively, helping them discover hidden patterns, relationships, and outliers that may not be immediately evident in the raw data.

 ## Helps in Decision-Making:
 Decision-makers often rely on visualizations to understand the implications of different choices.
-Visualizing data enables stakeholders to make data-driven decisions by providing a clear picture of the potential outcomes and associated risks.
+Visualizing data enables stakeholders to make data-driven decisions by clearly showing potential outcomes and associated risks.

 ## Improves Storytelling:
 Data visualizations enhance the storytelling aspect of data science.
 By presenting data in a visually appealing and accessible way, data scientists can weave a compelling narrative that resonates with their audience, whether it's a technical team or business executives.